lightninglabs/loop/docs/autoloop.md

 ### Server Fees
 #### Swap Fee
 The server charges a fee for facilitating swaps.
-The autolooper can be limited to a set swap fee using the following command:
+The autolooper can be limited to a set swap fee, expressed as a percentage of the total swap amount, using the following command:
 ```
-loop setparams --maxswapfee={limit in satoshis}
+loop setparams --maxswapfee={percentage of swap volume}
 ```

 #### No-Show Fee